-Talk about Peru with any traveler and they'll mention Machu Picchu, the Nazca Lines, and ayahuasca ceremonies in the Amazon.
+Talk about Peru with any traveler, and they'll mention Machu Picchu, the Nazca Lines, and ayahuasca ceremonies in the Amazon.

-It's true that Lima doesn't have a reputation as a magnificent city, but I'm not in Peru for hiking trails like regular tourists.
+Indeed, Lima doesn't have a reputation as a magnificent city, but I'm not in Peru for hiking trails like regular tourists.

 I'm on a mission to take graffiti pictures for the website Bombing Science.
 Yes, it's my job (awesome, no?).

-And since I won't find these graffitis and murals in the Andes, Lima for a week it will be!
+And since I won't find these graffitis and murals in the Andes, Lima, for a week, it will be!

 It's a bustling South American metropolis with over 10 million people living in and around the city, so you can expect a lot of action, a lot of things to do, and a lot of delicious things to taste.

-But more importantly, for my goal for this trip, you can see a lot of street-art in most of the neighborhoods.
+But more importantly, for my goal for this trip, you can see a lot of street art in most of the neighborhoods.

 While I was taking pictures, I got warned all the time by the locals, urging me to hide my camera, so you might want to be discreet as a foreigner in this part of the city.
 Or come with a local.

-The city itself isn't the most colorful, but the art on the wall made me love Lima, and I just can't wait to go back.
+The city itself isn't the most colorful, but the art on the wall made me love Lima, and I can't wait to go back.